betrusted-io/xous-core/apps/vault/tools/vaultbackup-rs/README.md

 ## Dependencies

-[`hidapi`](https://github.com/libusb/hidapi) is required for this tool to work.
+[`hidapi`](https://github.com/libusb/hidapi) and `protoc` is required for this tool to work.

-On Debian-based systems, it can be installed with `apt-get install libhidapi-dev`.
+On Debian-based systems, it can be installed with `apt-get install libhidapi-dev protobuf-compiler`.

 On top of that, Linux systems need the following `udev` rules: